This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 This isn’t officially from Disney, and doesn’t apply to every princess universally, but here’s what I’ve observed…

 If you’re a Disney princess, you’re very likely to have an animal sidekick and may even have the ability to communicate with animals.
-Disney princesses are also known to have beautiful singing voices (with the exception of Merida) and are kind and gentle.
+They’re also known to have beautiful singing voices (with the exception of Merida and Raya) and are kind and gentle.

 The princesses have changed over the years though.
 While earlier princesses often relied on princes to save the day, modern day princesses are more likely to take matters into their own hands.